Russia

 As he flew on Air Force One, US president Donald Trump said that the nuclear-powered cruise missile test was "not appropriate".

-He added that Washington has a nuclear submarine "right off their shores" that did not need to go far.
+He added that Washington has a nuclear submarine stationed nearby.

 "They know we have a nuclear submarine – the greatest in the world – right off their shores.
-So, I mean, it doesn't have to go 8,000 miles," the Apprentice businessman said.
+So, I mean, it doesn't have to go 8,000 miles," the former Apprentice host and businessman said.

 "They're not playing games with us, and we're not playing games with them either.